Muscular Christianity: Impact

 According to Nicholas Watson, the ideology of Muscular Christianity contributed to the development of the Olympic Games.
 Pierre de Coubertin, the founder of the modern Olympics, was greatly influenced by Muscular Christianity, and this was one of his primary inspirations alongside the Ancient Olympic Games of Greece.

 In the 21st century, there has been a resurgence in the popularity of Muscular Christianity, driven by the disproportionately high number of men becoming atheist or agnostic, and by a perceived "crisis of masculinity".
-In the United States, Muscular Christianity is best represented by athletes such as Tim Tebow, Manny Pacquiao, Josh Hamilton, and Jeremy Lin.
+In the United States, Muscular Christianity is best represented by athletes such as Tim Tebow, Manny Pacquiao, Josh Hamilton, Christian McCaffrey, Jeremy Lin, and Ilia Topuria.
 These athletes frequently speak and write about their faith, and share their beliefs with their fans.

 New Calvinist pastors such as John Piper have pushed for an emphasis on a masculine Christianity and concept of Christ.
 Piper claimed that, "God revealed Himself in the Bible pervasively as king not queen; father not mother.
 Second person of the Trinity is revealed as the eternal Son not daughter; the Father and the Son create man and woman in His image and give them the name man, the name of the male."
 Because of this, Piper further claimed that "God has given Christianity a masculine feel."

-Michael Kimmel argues in his book Manhood in America, that University of Notre Dame showcases Muscular Christianity because the school practices Catholicism.
+Michael Kimmel argues in his book Manhood in America that University of Notre Dame showcases Muscular Christianity because the school practices Catholicism.
 Male athletes on the varsity teams are thought to practice Thomas Hughes's six criteria for Muscular Christianity.
 Notre Dame's football team, for example, are Catholic men who believe their bodies are a gift from God.
 Therefore, they train their bodies in the name of God.

+A contemporary revival of “muscular Christianity” links physical fitness with Christian faith, appealing to young men seeking discipline and purpose.
+Social-media platforms such as TikTok and Instagram amplify this aesthetic, circulating short videos that pair strength training with biblical themes.
+Surveys by the Barna Group, and Pew Research find that Gen Z men increasingly encounter religious content online and report greater interest in church life as a result.
+Some sociologists and religion scholars attribute part of the recent rise in church attendance among young men to this online movement, noting that figures such as podcast host Joe Rogan, apologist Wes Huff, and psychologist Jordan Peterson often serve as entry points that turn casual exposure into renewed participation in Christian practice.

+Reports also note that young men are converting in notable numbers to more “masculine” expressions of Christianity, such as the Eastern and Oriental Orthodox churches and traditionalist branches of Catholicism.
+While exact figures are difficult to verify, Pew Research Center data indicate that the Orthodox Christian population is now about 64% male, up from 46% in 2007, suggesting a marked demographic shift toward men within these communities.